ftarazona/STM32/executables/README.md

 First thing to notice : optimization separates rodata in subsections, one for each literal string.
 The data segment seems not to be affected.
 Os and O2 move a large part of the text section after string sections.

+First of all we focus on "base dump" files (const char msg[]) By disassembling we can see that O0 uses the frame pointer whereas O1 or higher do not.
+O1 pushes more registers (r4, r5, r6, lr) in order to reduce the number of instructions required.
+O0 uses less registers to process, so it has more instructions to do in order to free some required registers.
+O2 adds a text.startup subsection, but the content of the code remains identical to O1.
+Os (speed optim) pushes even more registers, so that it doesn't have to decrement the stack pointer on instruction 1c.